What is Inbound Marketing?

 Following up with customers post-purchase can take many forms.
 For example, asking them to post an honest and credible review about a product or a service.
 The company can also recommend complementary products that are relevant to the primary product that was bought, hence the process of upselling a product.

 Using social media platforms to further engage with customers and provide them with on-the-spot customer service is also important at this stage.
 It builds further trust with customers and reinforces a company’s image as a reliable and caring one.

 In conclusion, when it comes to Inbound Marketing, businesses do not need to fight for their customers’ attention and shove products down their throats.
-The Inbound Marketing methodology educates, engages, and delights the customers in an organic manner that is inclusive, and not disruptive.
+What is Inbound Marketing?
+It is a methodology that educates, engages, and delights the customers in an organic manner that is inclusive and non-disruptive.
 In other words, companies show customers that they genuinely care about them, and are not only interested in meeting sales quotas.